wtsi-svi/ReadServer/demo/README.md

 ### Installation

-Before trying to build a ReadServer for the demo dataset, make sure that you compiled and installed the project.
+Before trying to build a BWT ReadServer for the demo dataset, make sure that you compiled and installed the project.
 Check the **'README.md'** in the main project directory for instructions.

 <br>